edisonpapers/the-working-estate/1/README.md

     - [Beyond the House](/4)
     - [Rest and Respite](/5)

-# Glenmont as a Working Estate
+# Section 1 - Glenmont, the Working Estate

 WORKING NOTE TO REMOVE - Sections include:
-- Glenmont, the working Estate
 - Mina Edison, Domestic Education, and Household Management
 - Mina as Home Executive
 - Finding Working-Class Women in Historical Records